IDouble/Trinary-Calculator-JavaScript/README.md

 Feel free to use the **Calculator** for teaching Numeral systems as an example.
 If you have Suggestions or find Errors, you're free to contact me on GitHub or submit your changes.
 The Reason why I build this **Calculator** was, because there wasn't a good one on the Web.
-The next Project will be a ternary **Calculator** for ternary calculations with trytes and trits, this will be a perfect template to create such one.
 ## [📱 Mobile (Smartphone): 📱](https://ayidouble.github.io/Trinary-Calculator-JavaScript)
 ![Trinary Calculator Addition Subtraction Multiplication Division NOT AND OR XOR Mobile (Smartphone)](Images/Trinary-Calculator-v1-Mobile-Image.png)
 ![Trinary Calculator Addition Subtraction Multiplication Division NOT AND OR XOR Mobile (Smartphone)](Images/Trinary-Calculator-Android_1.png)